 Figure 2 Horizontal gene transfer in Hypsibius dujardini.
-(A) Horizontal gene transfer in Hypsibius dujardini.
+(A) Horizontal gene transfer ratios in various metazoa.
 For a set of assembled arthropod and nematode genomes, genes were re-predicted ab initio with Augustus.
 Putative HGT loci were identified using the HGT index for the longest transcript for each gene from the new and the ENSEMBL reference gene sets.
 In most species, the ab initio gene sets had elevated numbers of potential HGT loci compared to their ENSEMBL representations.
 (B) Classification of HGT candidates in H. dujardini.
 Classification of the initial HGT candidates identified in H. dujardini by their phylogenetic annotation (prokaryotic, non-metazoan eukaryotic, viral, metazoan and complex), their support in RNA-Seq expression data, and the presence of a homologue in R. varieornatus.

-Using the HGT index approach [64] we identified 463 genes (2.32% of all genes) as potential HGT candidates in H. dujardini.
+Using the HGT index approach [64] we identified 463 genes (2.32% of all genes) as potential HGT candidates in H. dujardini (Supplementary Data S4).
 Using Diamond BLASTX [65], instead of standard BLASTX [66], made only a minor difference in the number of potential HGT events predicted (446 genes, 2.24%).
 We sifted the initial 463 H. dujardini candidates through a series of biological filters (Figure 2B).
-[67]A true HGT locus will show affinity with its source taxon when analyzed phylogenetically (a more sensitive test than simple BLAST score ratio), and just under half of the loci (225) were confirmed as HGT events by RAxML [66] analysis of aligned sequences (Figure 2B).
-HGT genes are expected to be incorporated into the host genome and to persist through evolutionary time, and 214 of the H. dujardini candidates had homologues in R. varieornatus, indicating phylogenetic perdurance (Supplementary Data S3 and S4).
+A true HGT locus will show affinity with its source taxon when analyzed phylogenetically, i.e. if a monophyletic clan could be observed in the constructed unrooted tree (a more sensitive test than simple BLAST score ratio), and just under half of the loci (225) were confirmed as HGT events by RAxML [67] analysis of aligned sequences (Figure 2B, Supplementary Data S5).
+HGT genes are expected to be incorporated into the host genome and to persist through evolutionary time, and 214 of the H. dujardini candidates had homologues in R. varieornatus, indicating phylogenetic perdurance (Supplementary Data S4 and S5).
 Of these shared candidates, 113 were affirmed by phylogeny.
 HGT loci will acquire gene structure and expression characteristics of their host, metazoan genome, and one third (168) of the HGT candidates had RNA-Seq expression values at or above the average for all genes.
 While metazoan genes usually contain spliceosomal introns, and 367 of the candidate HGT gene models included introns, we regard this a lower-quality validation criterion as gene finding algorithms are programmed to identify introns.
 Our minimal current estimate for HGT into the genome of H. dujardini is 113 genes (0.57% of 19,901 loci) and the upper bound is 463 (2.33%).
-This is congruent with estimates of 1.58% HGT candidates (of 13,917 genes) for R. varieornatus [22].
+This is congruent with estimates of 1.58% HGT index derived candidates (of 13,917 genes) for R. varieornatus [22].